ms-iot/content/en-US/Docs/DriverDeployment.md

         InstallOEMCerts.cmd
    ```

-* Apply fix to enable F5 deployment from VS. In the elevated command prompt, execute the following commands .
+* Apply a fix to enable F5 deployment from VS. In the elevated command prompt, execute the following commands .
 	1.	`cd %TEMP%` ( will change directory to `c:\users\<usernsme>\Appdata\Local\Temp`)
 	2.	`md “WdkTempFiles”` Manually create a “WdkTempFiles” directory
 	This is a workaround for a bug in the tooling and requires to be done *only once* in the PC.